-Routing
+Routing Mode

 - Submix: The Submix view (default) is the preferred view and delivers the quickest overview, operation and understanding of TotalMix.
 The click on one of the Hardware Output channels selects the respective submix, all other outputs are darkened.
 At the same time all routing fields are set to this channel.
-With Submix view, it is very easy to generate a submix for any output: select the output channel, adjust the fader and pans of first and second row finished. - ➤ Free: The Free view is for advanced users.
+With Submix view, it is very easy to generate a submix for any output: select the output channel, adjust the fader and pans of first and second row finished. - Free: The Free view is for advanced users.
 It is used to edit several submixes simultaneously, without the need to change between them.
-Here one works with the routings fields of the input and playback channels only, which then show different routing destinations. - ➤ Trim Gains.
-Activates all Trim buttons on all channels.
-TotalMix thus behaves like a conventional, simple mixing desk.
-Each fader affects all active routings of the channel simultaneously, as if the fader were a trimpot in the hardware input.
+Here one works with the routings fields of the input and playback channels only, which then show different routing destinations.

-Level Meter
+Level Meters

-- ▶ Pre FX Post FX.
+- Post FX.
 Switches all level meters before (pre) or after (post) the effects.
 Level changes by these can be easily checked using this feature.
 Additionally the input signal can be checked for overloads.
 It is recommended to use Post FX as default setting, as the extreme reduction of a signal by LC/EQ is very seldom.
-Also all over displays of all level meters operate both pre and post, efficiently preventing overloads going unnoticed. - > RMS Level.
+Also all over displays of all level meters operate both pre and post, efficiently preventing overloads going unnoticed. - RMS.
 The numerical level display in the channels displays peak or RMS.